 For example, in the example scenario Guest user buys too many restricted products, you use a custom list to check if a shopper buys more than two items from a list of restricted items that you define.

-You first create your custom list containing restricted items.
-Then, you create the list comparison that checks if the shopper's basket has any restricted items:
+First create your custom list containing restricted items.
+Then create the list comparison that checks if the shopper's basket has any restricted items:

 -